JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-landing.md

 ---
-title: "A boilerplate to create landings."
+title: "A boilerplate to create landings for lead generation."
 #date: 2026-01-01T23:20:21+01:00
 date: 2025-12-17T23:20:21+01:00
 draft: false
-tags: ["One Time Payment","Formbricks x Cal x email","DIY","RoadMap26"]
+tags: ["One Time Payment","Formbricks x Cal x email","DIY","RoadMap26 x Tech Talk"]
 description: 'Showing how to build landings realiably (and fast) with AI Agents and ESPs.'
 url: 'diy-landing-boilerplate'
 ---